thindil/dockerada/README.md

 ### GNAT-ARMv7

 The base image with GNAT FSF version and gprbuild for armv7 (32 bit),
 example: Raspberry Pi.
-Based on the stable Debian release.
+Based on the testing Debian release.
 If you want to use any additional library, you have to install it with suffix `:armhf`.
 Example: `apt install libgtkada-dev:armhf`.
 To use it, you will need to setup `--target=arm-linux-gnueabihf`.
 Example: